hline

 For a geater explanation for these four levels, look at the study titled: REMEZ.
 Each of these four levels has its own rules for proper interpretation.
 The rest of this paper deals with the details of these rules.

-The Thirty-two Rules of
+Pshat - The Seven Rules of Hillel[2]

-Eliezer B. Jose Ha-Ge-lili[2]
+Remez - The Thirty-two Rules of Eliezer B. Jose Ha-Ge-lili[12]

-1. Ribbuy (extension): The particles “et”, “gam”, and “af”, which are superfluous indicate that something which is not explicitly stated must be regarded as included in the passage uinder consideration, or that some teaching is implied thereby.
+1. Ribbuy (extension): The particles “et”, “gam”, and “af”, which are superfluous indicate that something which is not explicitly stated must be regarded as included in the passage under consideration, or that some teaching is implied thereby.

 2. Mi’ut (limitation): The particles “ak”, “rak”, and “min”, indicate that something implied by the concept under consideration must be excluded in a specific case.